 The letters set out what is “high priority and must be delivered” by businesses.

-Ed Dodman, director of regulatory affairs at Ombudsman Services, which runs the Energy Ombudsman scheme, welcomed the update from Ofgem.
+Ed Dodman, director of regulatory affairs at Trust Alliance Group, which runs the Energy Ombudsman scheme, welcomed the update from Ofgem.

 “Energy suppliers are being reminded by Ofgem to continue to signpost consumers to our service in the usual timeframe.
 This is important as it gives companies clarity and ensures consumers with unresolved complaints still have access to independent redress.